 Many patients with variant angina also have significant fixed obstruction of at least one major coronary artery.
 Patients with mild or no fixed obstructions have better long-term outcomes than patients with associated severe fixed obstructions.

 Diagnosis of variant angina is suspected if ST-segment elevation occurs during the attack.
 Between anginal attacks, the ECG may be normal or show a stable abnormal pattern.

 Confirmation is by provocative testing with ergonovine or acetylcholine, which may precipitate coronary artery spasm.
-Coronary artery spasm is identified by significant ST-segment elevation or by observation of a reversible spasm during cardiac catheterization.
+Coronary artery spasm is identified by finding significant ST-segment elevation on ECG or by observation of a reversible spasm during cardiac catheterization.
 Testing is done most commonly in a cardiac catheterization laboratory.

 Usually, sublingual nitroglycerin promptly relieves variant angina.
 Calcium channel blockers may effectively prevent symptoms.
-Theoretically, beta-blockers may exacerbate spasm by allowing unopposed alpha-adrenergic vasoconstriction, but this effect has not been proved clinically.
+Theoretically, beta-blockers may exacerbate spasm by allowing unopposed alpha-adrenergic vasoconstriction, but this effect has not been proven clinically.

 Oral drugs most commonly used are calcium channel blockers: